The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: The Memory-EGN (MEGN) Model

 Furthermore, the symbol statistic $\Exp{|a|^2} \Exp{|a|^4}$ in the second term of \eqref{Eq:G_EGN}, when normalized by $\Exp{|a|^2}^3$, reduces to the well-known NLI metric \textit{kurtosis}.

-Therefore, the EGN model only predicts the NLI accurately for the transmissions of i.i.d. symbols.
-To compensate the NLI neglected by the EGN model when transmitting non-i.i.d. symbols that are correlated at energy level, the proposed MEGN model requires the covariance functions in \eqref{Eq:Cov_General}.
+Therefore, the EGN model predicts the NLI accurately only for transmissions of i.i.d. symbols.
+To compensate for the NLI neglected by the EGN model when transmitting non-i.i.d. symbols that are correlated at the energy level, the proposed MEGN model requires the covariance functions in \eqref{Eq:Cov_General}.